tracsman/vdcWorkshop/DIY/Maximus/Module01.md

 # DIY Workshop Maximus - Module 1

 ## Abstract
-In this step we change to the Scripts directory and execute the Step 1 PowerShell Script.
+In this step we change to the Scripts directory and execute the Module 1 PowerShell Script (Module01.ps1).
 This establishes the pattern for all future steps in this workshop.

-The Step 1 Script will create a Resource Group in the subscription you added in the init.txt in the last step.
+The Module 1 Script will create a Resource Group in the subscription you added in the init.txt in the last step.
 It will then create a Key Vault resource and add three secrets that represent usernames and passwords that will be added to all VMs created in the workshop.
+This step will also deploy a VNet with subnets, a VM, and a NIC.

 ## Observations
 Once you're done with this step, you will see a Resource Group in Azure to which you can now deploy resources, and a Key Vault with secrets.